-STEVEN M. COHEN is Research Professor of Jewish Social Policy at HUC-JIR, and Director of the Berman Jewish Policy Archive at NYU Wagner.
-In 1992 he made aliyah, and taught for 14 years at The Hebrew University, having previously taught at Queens College, Yale, and JTS.
+STEVEN M. COHEN is Research Professor of Jewish Social Policy at HUC-JIR, and Director of the Berman Jewish Policy Archive @ Stanford University.
+In 1992 he made aliyah, and taught at The Hebrew University, having previously taught at Queens College, Yale, and JTS.

-He received an honorary doctorate from the Spertus Institute of Jewish Studies, the Marshall Sklare Award of the Association for the Social Scientific Study of Jewry, and a National Jewish Book Award.
-He had been cited as one of the Forward Fifty.
-In 2012, he was elected president of the Association for the Social Scientific Study of Jewry.
+Prof. Cohen received an honorary doctorate from the Spertus Institute of Jewish Studies, the Marshall Sklare Award, and a National Jewish Book Award.
+He serves as president of the Association for the Social Scientific Study of Jewry.

-He is married to Rabbi Marion Lev-Cohen, and they live in Jerusalem and New York.
-His daughter, Edeet is a public interest attorney in Israel, and his son Adam lives in New Jersey with his wife and two children.
+Married to Rabbi Marion Lev-Cohen, Marion and Steven live in Jerusalem and New York.
+His daughter, Edeet is an attorney with the Tel Aviv criminal prosecutor, while his son Adam lives in New Jersey with his wife and two children.